 Q. Is the course suitable to be offered as a lab science course?

 A. The real-time aspect has been proven (i.e., in the AMS Weather Studies course, on which AMS Ocean Studies is modeled) to heighten student interest and extend learning by incorporating current oceanographic data with the specific topic of the lesson.
-Also, the Weekly Ocean News will be available each week when the course is offered and current ocean data, graphics, and satellite imagery are continously available from the Course Website, offering the ability to fashion additional exercises.
+Also, the Weekly Ocean News will be available each week when the course is offered and current ocean data, graphics, and satellite imagery are continously available from the RealTime Ocean Portal, offering the ability to fashion additional exercises.

 Q. What kind of background does the instructor need to offer the course?

 A. Specific qualifications needed for offering the course will depend on the course design and the departmental and curricular policies in effect at your institution.
 The course can be offered by instructors with a broad range of backgrounds.
 The design of the course and accompanying Faculty Manual (on the CD) allow the course to be successfully implemented by instructors with little formal training in oceanography.
 The course can be offered in a variety of departments including: oceanography, meteorology, mathematics, physical science, physics, biology, geography and earth science.
 In some cases, the course may be offered as part of a career degree program, such as teacher education, geotechnologies, and natural resources.

 Q. If I do not have a lot of formal training in oceanography, will I feel comfortable offering the course?